uaauaguga/cfRNA-analysis/README.md

 ## Post-transcriptional Modification Analysis

  Percentage spliced in (psi) value estimated by rMATs software was utilized as a surrogate for the relative abundance of different isoforms.
-Differential alternative splicing events were determined by rMAT's build-in statistical testing methods with cut off FDR<0.05, Δpsi > 0.05.
+Differential alternative splicing events were determined by rMATs' build-in statistical testing methods with cut off FDR<0.05, Δpsi > 0.05.
  Differential alternative polyadenylation analysis was performed using DaPar scripts with default parameter.
 APA events with adjusted p value lower than 0.05 were considered as different between two groups.
  RNA editing events were determined use RNAEditor software.
 Editing sites detected in more than 10% of the samples were retained.
 In each sample, editing sites with coverage higher than 3 were thought to be informative.
 We performed rank-sum test (ranksums in scipy package) for editing levels of editing sites with at least 3 informative samples in both classes.
 The resulting p value were adjusted by Benjamini-Hochberg FDR correction (multipletests function in statsmodels package).